-New credit cards are affixed with a sticker with instructions for activating your new credit card.
-Typically, you only have to call a 1-800 number and enter the last four of your social security number or the billing zip code.
-The call will only take a few moments, and your credit card is activated right away.
+New credit cards are affixed with a sticker with instructions for activating it.
+Typically, you only have to call a 1-800 number and enter the last four digits of your social security number or the billing zip code.
+The call will only take a few moments and your credit card will be activated right away.
 Some credit card issuers let you activate your credit card online or via a smartphone app, but calling may be quicker.

-Your credit card may stop working during and especially after your expiration month.
+Your credit card may stop working after you reach the expiration month.
+In some cases, it may even cease working during that month.
 If you think your credit card has expired, check your mail.
 Your credit card issuer has probably sent a replacement credit card already.
-Otherwise, call your credit card issuer to find out whether a new credit card is on the way.
+Otherwise, call your credit card issuer to find out whether a new card is on the way.

 It’s Been Demagnetized or Scratched

 Your credit card may be declined if you don’t have enough available credit for the transaction.
-You can't make a payment right away to free up some available credit, (unless the card is linked to your checking account), so it’s best to use another payment method if you don't have enough credit.
+You can't make a payment right away to free up some available credit, unless the card is linked to your checking account, so it’s best to use another payment method if you experience this problem.

 Online purchases require you to enter the billing information as it appears on your credit card statement.
-Your credit card won’t work if your billing information is wrong, even if everything else is accurate.
-Verify all the credit card information you've entered matches your credit card statement.
+Your credit card won’t work if your billing information is incorrect, even if everything else is accurate.
+Verify all the credit card information you've entered matches your statement.

-If your credit card continues to give you problems, you may have to request a replacement credit card.
-Many credit cards send a new credit card for free with the same account number, except in cases of fraud.
+If your credit card continues to give you problems, you may have to request a replacement.
+Many companies send a new credit card for free with the same account number, except in cases of fraud.
 Use a backup form of payment while you're waiting to receive the new credit card in the mail.